13. FINDHORN FOUNDATION ECOBIZ AND COMMERCIAL MYSTICISM

 13.23 Workshop Calendar and UN Sanctions

-CIFAL Scotland Ltd retained the address of The Park, Findhorn, for many years until April 2018.
+CIFAL Findhorn Ltd was renamed CIFAL Scotland Ltd, retaining the address of The Park, Findhorn, for some years until April 2018.
 The company status was then dissolved after twelve years of operation.
-The address of CIFAL Scotland then moved to Edinburgh.
 The commercial workshops of the Findhorn Foundation had flourished via association with the CIFAL umbrella.
 Some outsiders believed that no criticism could be made of the Foundation because of the CIFAL association.
 An exception was Findhorn Foundation Discrepancies (2013).

 The commercial workshop calendar showed no abatement of high charges.
 The charges gradually increased.
 In 2013, four weeks of the Esalen massage technique were priced at £2675-£3075.
 Comparatively cheap was the luxury comprising four weeks of astroshamanism, for which the charge was £1,835.
 One week of this novelty cost clients £535-£875, now a favoured sales bracket at the Findhorn Foundation.